New!! Planning a Lean Healthcare Accelerator Experience in Japan, October 2025!

 Highlights of Past Tours

-The site visits are powerful, but I’ve always been very impressed with the attendees.
+The site visits have been powerful, but I’ve always been very impressed with the attendees.
 In the past, they have been very international groups, so you get the opportunity to reflect on what you’re seeing and compare notes about various “Lean journeys” around the world and people’s efforts to create and sustain a culture of continuous improvement.

 It’s an incredibly energizing and interesting learning opportunity and experience.
 Japan is a fun and fascinating place.
 The tour allows you get a sense of Japanese culture and how that both contributes to a Kaizen culture and creates some challenges that Toyota and other companies have had to work through (see my blog post on this).

-My Trip with Honsha:
+My Previous Trip with Honsha:

 Read more about this trip via my blog, and contact me if you’d like more information.